ptrkrlsrd/Modelo/README.md

 ## What does Modelo mean?
 Modelo is Portuguese for template.
 I chose the name because I have a good friend from Portugal, who recently lost a loved one due to cancer.

-It would be awesome if you made a donation to cancer research here(or anywhere else for that matter): https://www.cancerresearchuk.org/support-us/donate#/